janpeuker/awesome-tech-roles/README.md

 * [Staff Engineer at Heroku](https://amyunger.com/blog/2020/09/10/staff-engineer-at-heroku.html) - Amy Unger describing the sphere of influence of a staff engineer helps understand relationships to other roles
 * [Staff Engineer](https://staffeng.com/guides/staff-archetypes) -  Will Larson's Staff Engineer book and "StaffEng" blog talks about the career towards 4 archetypes of staff engineer roles: Tech Lead, Architect, Solver and Right Hand
 * [Startup Engineering Teams](https://increment.com/teams/how-to-build-a-startup-engineering-team/) - Increment #11 on how to structure teams in startups
-* [Team Topologies](https://teamtopologies.com/key-concepts) - instant "classic" book that introduced the notions of stream-aligned-, enabling-, subsysteam- and platform-team
+* [Team Topologies](https://teamtopologies.com/key-concepts) - instant classic book that introduced the notions of stream-aligned-, enabling-, subsysteam- and platform-team
 * [The Passionate Programmer](https://medium.com/pragmatic-programmers/avoid-waterfall-career-planning-6280dc50a99d) - Excerpt from Chad Fowlers "The Passionate Programmer" on long-term career progression and change

 ### Career Management